GRAPHS: Canada’s Economic Performance and the Impact of Natural Resources

 Canada has seen 670 billion in natural resource projects suspended or cancelled since 2015

-Canada's current economic landscape reveals an important reality: our natural resources sector is essential to our national prosperity.
+Canada's current economic landscape reveals a glaring reality: our natural resource sectors are essential to our national prosperity.

 Canada vs. the OECD: 2014-2022